-There’s a lot of focus on work, a lot of focus on stuff like productivity about what can you get done?
+There’s a lot of focus on work, a lot of focus on stuff like productivity and what can you get done?
 What can you make happen?
-And a lot of focus on that aspect of work.
-But I would actually say a really other important thing that is really under emphasised or undervalued, is play.
-They’ve actually found you’re better at working, you’re better at solving problems.
-If you’ve played and specifically with your hands, that makes people better working better at working on the level of problem solving of creativity.
+But I would say another important thing that is really undervalued, is play.
+They’ve actually found that if you’ve played and specifically with your hands, you’re better at working and solving problems.

-There is a book and I don’t remember what it’s called right now, but they talk about how Caltex, JPL industries, that at one point found that the people, the new people from all the top schools were coming in and they were really startled to realise that these top graduates were unable to solve the same type of problems that their earlier generation had.
+There is a book and I don’t remember what it’s called right now, but they talk about how Caltech JPL industries was startled to realise that top school graduates were unable to solve the same type of problems that earlier generations had.
 And they were like, what’s with this?
-So so they did a study and discovered that it was because a lot of these people hadn’t played they hadn’t solve problems with their hands.
+So they did a study and discovered that it was because a lot of these people hadn’t played and solved problems with their hands.

 They hadn’t taken things apart and put them back together.
 They hadn’t done all these things as kids.
 Instead, they had been very focussed on Scholastic’s and working basically for their whole lives.
-And so they were actually less able to solve problems later on.
-And so then this company decided, well, OK, we’re going to focus on that.
+And so, they were less able to solve problems later on.
+And so then this company decided, well, okay, we’re going to focus on that.
 Even in our interview process, we’re going to ask people how they played as children.

 [00:14:37] – Claire Haidar

 I don’t know if your mom’s ever told you about this, but I’m like a big kid and I love to play myself.
 And this is a topic that I’ve done a lot of reading about and am very passionate about as well.
 So let’s go down this rabbit hole a little bit.
 Like what does that practically look like?
-So it’s obvious in certain industries where play can be part of like the daily work routine, if you want to call it that.
-Let’s talk about the harder industries like the frontline workers.
+So it’s obvious in certain industries where play can be part of the daily work routine.
+Let’s talk about the harder industries like frontline workers.

 How does an ambulance driver play?
 How does a doctor or nurse play?
 How does a lawyer play?